-At the beginning of the year my family and I have a planning routine.
-It starts with a personal retreat time, I spend a morning with my journal and planner.
-I pray and reflect over the year that has finished and then I pray and plan for the year ahead.
+At the beginning of the year my family has a planning routine.
+It starts with a personal retreat where I spend a morning with my journal and planner.
+I pray and reflect over the year that has finished and then pray and plan for the year ahead.
 I ask God what He might want to do in my life, I offer my personal goals and my professional goals to the Lord.
-I think about things in my family, parenting, character issues.
+I think about things in my family: parenting, character issues.
 My husband does the same on a different day.
 Then we meet together and discuss the results of our planning session.
-We pray together, and finally we do it as a family.
+We pray together, and then as a family.
 We talk to our children about what goals and dreams they might have for the year ahead and we plan out our year, including family retreats for the next year.
-We pray keeping our plans prayerfully surrendered, and we design our plans prayerfully hoping they reflect what the Lord has for us.
+We pray, keeping our plans prayerfully surrendered, and we design our plans prayerfully, hoping they reflect what the Lord has for us.

 We followed that same process this year, but we did it during our Christmas visit to Australia to visit my in-laws.
 All six of us sat in a coffee shop as our older kids joined in our time of reflection on 2017 and shared our dreams for the coming year.
 We were all eager to enjoy the rest of our time in Australia, return to the US for two short weeks, then home to Central America.
 2018 was going to be a great year!

 In a flash, every plan for 2018 went out the window.
-Every dream for our family, our future, seemed to melt away.
+Every dream for our family and our future seemed to melt away.
 Suddenly we were living indefinitely at the Ronald McDonald House.
-My older children enrolled at the local elementary school, in a new country 10,000 miles away from their home.
+My older children enrolled at the local elementary school, in a new country, 10,000 miles away from their home.

 So what happened?
 Was God confused?
 Was I arrogant in my plans?
 No, I don’t think either of these things is true.
 God knew from before time began what He had in store for us for 2018.
 I have seen His kindness in so many ways these past few months.
 I am continually overwhelmed by His tender care for our family.

-I don’t know what the future holds for us—somedays the future can feel scary and uncertain.
-Yet, if we’re willing to be honest, are any of us guaranteed tomorrow?
+I don’t know what the future holds for us—some days the future can feel scary and uncertain.
+Yet, if we’re honest, are any of us guaranteed tomorrow?
 No, we are not.
-We live in a world broken with sin, illness and death.
-I don’t know what the future holds for my son, my family or me, but I do know that the Lord will be there upholding us and loving us.
+We live in a world broken with sin, illness, and death.
+I don’t know what the future holds for my son, my family, or me, but I do know that the Lord will be there upholding us and loving us.
 So I make plans for tomorrow, if the Lord wills.

 Do you have plans that you know are not surrendered to the Lord and His will?
 What holds you back from placing those plans in God’s hands?